Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @wintershillwine

-The winery also hosts a range of events throughout the year, so make sure you check what’s in store for your visit.
+The winery also hosts a range of events throughout the year, focusing on the intersection of agriculture and environmental conservation.

 Rex Hill: Phenomenal Pinot Noir